Protecting a Child's Sexual Innocence

 Some professing Christians say that to drink an occasional glass of wine does not violate any Biblical precept.
 I disagree, but even if they were right—even if the Bible did not openly disapprove of drinking in moderation—it does not follow that drinking in moderation is morally acceptable.
 When we considered the possible results of drinking only one glass of an alcoholic beverage, we realized that our standard must be total abstinence.
 The danger in drinking only one glass is that some people are predisposed to alcoholism.
 It is very difficult for them to control their drinking.
 The first sip of alcohol may be enough to get them started down the road to addiction.
 So, if I take a drink, I am running a grave moral risk.
 It may turn out that I myself am vulnerable to alcoholism.
 Or even if I am not, my example may encourage a potential alcoholic to take a drink.
 For the sake of my weaker brother, I will abstain from drinking, lest I be a stumbling block to him.

 The second question exposes a serious danger in movies.
-I honestly doubt that there are any good movies in the eyes of God.
+I doubt that any Hollywood movies are absolutely good in the eyes of God.
 But suppose there were?
 What will happen if I go to a theater to see that hypothetical one-in-a-million movie which is OK?

 - The effect on me is not good.
 After going to the theater once, I find it much easier to go again to see something more questionable.
 As my inhibitions weaken, I may gradually acquire the habit of going to movies of all kinds.